 - Lotus Plaza - "Monoliths"

-Anonymous asked: Hey Matt, who is your favorite rapper?
+Anonymous said: Hey Matt, who is your favorite rapper?

 That’s a tough one.
 Honestly, I’d probably have to go with Kanye West.
 Besides releasing some of my favorite albums ever (The College Dropout, Late Registration, My Beautiful Dark Twisted Fantasy), he has one of the most consistent, eclectic discographies of any rapper, period.